SayHelloGmbH/shb-query-no-results/readme.md

 Provides a block wrapper for elements which should be displayed when there are no results found in a query loop block.

+This plugin is closely based on preparatory work by Carolina Nymark for a WordPress Core implementation.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/shb-query-no-results` directory, or install the plugin through the WordPress plugins screen directly.